Tong-ST/Funcher/README.md

     ```
     Than logout and login back see that now mpv change video segment base on your input

-- In some cases you might need to make funcher.sh executable `sudo chmod +x funcher.sh` But most case clone from git don't need this
+- In some cases you might need to make funcher.sh executable ` chmod +x funcher.sh ` But most case clone from git don't need this

 ## Usage
 For normal use case just set keybinding for each app point those config file like you see in sway .config example